richelbilderbeek/Java/Errors/JavaBeast2Error1.md

 ![Zoom in on Validat](JavaBeast2Error1Message2.png)

 Ah, the true error!
+The quick fix sets the Java compiler to 1.5.

-I did get another error message:
+I did get another warning, but this one is no problem:

 ![Error on changing](JavaBeast2Error1Message4.png)

-But hey, the error is fixed.
+For this, the error is fixed.

+Too bad you will run in the [second BEAST2 error](JavaBeast2Error2.md), because the JRE must not be set to just `1.5` but to `1.6` instead.